bastianarmananta/Sircle-Hacktoberfest-Ndog/README.md

-# How to use the Endog App
+# How To Use Endog App Web Platform